What is red diesel?

 However, red diesel is restricted to off-road use only and even then, only under certain conditions.
 Whilst there are certain rare exceptions that apply for using red diesel on public roads, these will not apply to 99% of use cases.

 It is legal to use in off-road vehicles and machinery, provided that your industry has red diesel eligibility.
-It’s important to note that the list of approved sectors will be changing from April 2022, so you should check to ensure that you are able to continue using red diesel after then.
+It’s important to note that the list of approved sectors changed from April 2022, so you should check to ensure that you are able to continue using red diesel after then.

 Who can use red diesel after April 2022?

-In Budget 2020, the UK government announced that they would be changing the law around red diesel from April 2022.
+In Budget 2020, the UK government announced that it would be changing the law around red diesel from April 2022.

-• Switch to a renewable diesel alternative, such as HVO
+- Switch to a renewable diesel alternative, such as HVO fuel

 We explain these changes in more detail in a recent article about red diesel eligibility since 2022.